Sumaiya Siddiqi

 Sumaiya Siddiqi (born 30 November 1988) is a Pakistani former cricketer who played as a right-arm medium bowler.
 She appeared in 19 One Day Internationals and 15 Twenty20 Internationals for Pakistan between 2007 and 2015.
 She played domestic cricket for Hyderabad, Sindh, Higher Education Commission, Saif Sports Saga, Omar Associates and State Bank of Pakistan.

 Career

 One Day International

 Sumaiya Siddiqi made her One Day International debut against South Africa on 26 January 2007.

 T20I

 Sumaiya Siddiqi made her Twenty20 International debut against England on 27 September 2012.

+She was a member of the gold-medal-winning Pakistan cricket team at the 2014 Asian Games.